All posts

 Entity

-When a non-resident forms a US LLC, one of the first practical decisions is where the business receives mail.
-The LLC needs a physical US street address for bank applications, state filings, IRS correspondence, and vendor accounts.
-A PO Box does not work for most of these purposes.
-A registered agent address handles legal service of process and state notices (see registered agent comparison), but it does not receive general business mail.
-That gap is where virtual mailbox services operate.
+When you form a US LLC from overseas, one of the first annoying practical problems is: where does your mail go?
+The LLC needs a real US street address for bank applications, state filings, IRS correspondence, and vendor accounts.
+A PO Box won't work for most of these.
+Your registered agent handles legal service of process, but it won't accept your bank statements or IRS notices.
+You need a virtual mailbox for that.

 How Does a Virtual Mailbox Work?

-A virtual mailbox gives an LLC a real US street address — not a PO Box — at a commercial mail receiving agency (CMRA).
-When mail arrives, the service scans the envelope exterior and posts an image to a web dashboard or mobile app.
-The LLC owner then chooses what to do with each piece: open and scan the contents, forward the physical mail, shred it, or hold it for pickup.
-The entire cycle happens remotely, which makes the service practical for founders who live in a different country.
+A virtual mailbox gives your LLC a real US street address (not a PO Box) at a commercial mail receiving agency, or CMRA (USPS DMM Section 508).
+Mail arrives, the service scans the envelope exterior, and posts an image to your dashboard.
+You then decide what to do: open and scan the contents, forward the physical mail, shred it, or hold it.

-Key Point: A virtual mailbox address is a real street address, not a PO Box.
-It can be used on bank applications, state filings, and IRS forms.
-However, it cannot substitute for a registered agent address, which serves a separate legal function.
+Key Point: A virtual mailbox address works on bank applications, state filings, and IRS forms.
+But it's not a registered agent — those are separate functions.

 What Does Each Service Cost?